LUWIZ

 Making your pages readable by Claude

-No optimization matters if Claude cannot read your page.
-The first rule is non-negotiable: LLMs do not execute JavaScript.
-Content loaded client-side, after rendering, is invisible to the crawler.
+No optimization matters if Claude can't read your page.
+The first rule is non-negotiable: LLMs don't execute JavaScript.
+Content loaded client-side, after render, is invisible to the crawler.
 Server-side rendering or static HTML is the entry condition.

 Once the page is readable, structure makes the difference.
-Claude extracts passages, not whole pages.
-The more your blocks are segmented, with explicit headings and self-contained, the more citable they are.
+Claude extracts passages, not entire pages.
+The more your blocks are segmented, your headings explicit, and your paragraphs self-contained, the more citable they are.

 Serve static HTML or SSR